mmagalhaes93/Traffic-Intersection-Control-System/README.md

 2. Arg = 1, Vehicles queued in every lanes (rush hour) Expected behavior: Max time for every traffic pattern

-3. Arg = 2, Vehicles queued in one of opposing lanes (Ex: Vehicles queued in Nouth Turn lane but not in North Turn Lane) Expected behavior: Max time for North-South-Turn traffic pattern,  Min time for remaining traffic patterns
+3. Arg = 2, Vehicles queued in one of opposing lanes (Ex: Vehicles queued in Nouth Turn lane but not in South Turn Lane) Expected behavior: Max time for North-South-Turn traffic pattern,  Min time for remaining traffic patterns

 In the command line, it will be printed the active status of the traffic pattern and corresponding active times.
 An upper bound time of 3 seconds is used to wait for any car travelling through the intersection.